thelucid/tache/README.md

     Bad luck hacker!

+###Drop shortcut

+It can become monotonous having to create a drop class for any object you would like to expose to a template, therefore Tache also provides a shortcut for creating drops from existing objects.

+Simply call the `tache` class method, supplying it with a list of methods you would like to be available in your templates and Tache will dynamically create a drop class for you behind the scenes:

+    class Person
+      tache :name, :occupation

+      def name
+        'Jamie'
+      end

+      def occupation
+        'Developer'
+      end

+      def age
+        "Don't ask"
+      end
+    end

+Template

+    {{#person}}
+    Name: {{name}}
+    Occupation: {{occupation}}
+    Age: {{age}}
+    {{/person}}

+Render

+    Tache::Safe.render(template, { 'person' => Person.new })

+Result

+    Name: Jamie
+    Occupation: Developer
+    Age:

 ### Compiled templates and partials

 Proper documentation on compiled templates and partials coming soon!
 For now, just see the code (it's pretty straight forward):